A portion of the entry fees are donated to charities such as:

 -Dorothy Henckel, 2017 Linear Bocce North American Champion

 "Linear bocce gives me an excuse to wear this terrific ascot."

 Linear bocce may be one of the nation's newest sports, but it also seems to be one of the fastest growing.
 Technically, anyway.
 Percentage-wise.
 Possibly.
 OK look, the measurement of sport growth is not an exact science.
 But do the math: In the 2014 LB North American Championships, the sport's first competition, 22 players competed.
-The most recent event, the LB World Championships, held in October 2018, drew a field of 76.
+Then the LB World Championships the held in October 2018, drew a field of 76.
 This despite the complete absence of valuable prizes (unless you consider glory valuable).